OpenMW/openmw/CONTRIBUTING.md

 * Many people will actually <i>like</i> these "bugs" because that is what they remember the game for.
 * Exploits may be part of the fun of an open-world game - they reward knowledge with power.
 There are too many of them to plug them all, anyway.

-OpenMW, in its default configuration, is meant to be a faithful reimplementation of Morrowind, minus things like crash bugs, stability issues and design errors.
+OpenMW, in its default configuration, is meant to be a faithful reimplementation of Morrowind, minus things like crash bugs, stability issues and severe design errors.
 However, we try to avoid touching anything that affects the core gameplay, the balancing of the game or introduces incompatibilities with existing mod content.

 That said, we may sometimes evaluate such issues on an individual basis.
 Common exceptions to the above would be: